 Because of its importance to the success of the audiobook, reputable publishers often hire experienced narrators.
 Some publishers may even hire celebrities to voice their audiobooks, which can further drive the cost up.
 There are also instances where the audiobook has multiple narrators to portray the different characters in the book.
 These can add up and be quite expensive.

 According to the voice talent website Voices.com, the average rate for audio narrators is $125 per hour and around $500 per finished hour.
 So for professional narrators or those with a sizeable fan base, this can increase to $300 per hour or more.
-Narrators or voice actors who are also members of a union such as SAG-AFTRA will also have a minimum rate per hour.
+Narrators, voice artist or voice actors who are also members of a union such as SAG-AFTRA will also have a minimum rate per hour.

 Editors and Sound Engineers

-On average, editors and engineers can charge anywhere from a range of $50 to $400 per hour, depending on their skills and experience.
-But while experienced engineers do cost a lot more, they also tend to work faster and make fewer mistakes, saving production time and money during the process of making the audiobook.
+On average, an editor and audio engineer can charge anywhere from a range of $50 to $400 per hour, depending on their skills and experience.
+But while experienced engineers would cost a lot more, they also tend to work faster and make fewer mistakes, saving production time and money during the process of making the audio book.

 While audiobooks of bestselling titles don’t have much trouble getting sold in stores, a standard audiobook may find itself in a harder position due to competition from a lot of other titles in the market.
 In the United States alone, around 50,000 audiobooks are being produced each year and rising.
 So, to cover the costs of production, publishers tend to bump up the price of the audiobooks based on its sales volume.